Mississippi honors man who struggled to integrate university

 The state of Mississippi is recognizing a man who sought to integrate a segregated university until he was falsely imprisoned and denied treatment for the cancer that claimed his life.

-On Friday, the Mississippi Freedom Trail Task Force is dedicating a historic marker acknowledging Forrest County native Clyde Kennard, who repeatedly tried to enroll at Mississippi Southern College, now the University of Southern Mississippi in Hattiesburg, from 1955 to 1959 as part of an effort to desegregate higher education.
+On Friday, the Mississippi Freedom Trail Task Force dedicated a historic marker acknowledging Forrest County native Clyde Kennard, a black man who repeatedly tried to enroll at the all-white Mississippi Southern College, now the University of Southern Mississippi in Hattiesburg, from 1955 to 1959 as part of an effort to desegregate higher education.
 It's the trail's 26th marker.

 Ultimately, Kennard was falsely charged with stealing chicken feed and whiskey and sentenced to seven years at Mississippi's State Penitentiary at Parchman.
 While there, he was diagnosed with cancer but was denied proper treatment until he was critically ill.
 Under pressure of bad publicity should Kennard die at Parchman, Gov. Ross Barnett ordered his release in spring 1963.
 He died that summer at age 36.